nest/nest-simulator/doc/userdoc/installation/docker.rst

 .. code-block:: bash

       docker run -it --rm -e LOCAL_USER_ID=`id -u $USER` -v $(pwd):/opt/data -e NEST_CONTAINER_MODE=notebook /
-          -p 8080:8080 docker-registry.ebrains.eu/nest/nest-simulator:3.2
+          -p 8080:8080 docker-registry.ebrains.eu/nest/nest-simulator:<version>

-Starts a notebook server with pre-installed NEST 3.2.
+Starts a notebook server with pre-installed NEST.
 The corresponding URL is displayed in the console.
 You can copy an d paste into your browser.